- SUSTAINABILITY

 Our Sustainability journey is supported by our evolving commitments, among others:

-- Dedication to enhancing customer experience was reaffirmed through industry accolades CXP Best Customer Experience Awards 2024
+- Reaffirmed our focus on customer experience through recognition at the CXP Best Customer Experience Awards 2025

-- Established Net Zero Roadmap for Scope 1 and 2 by 2050
+- Established Group baselines for Scope 1 and Scope 2 emissions

 Read more